idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/1d_elastic_waves.md

 # Problem Description

-The equations of motion for an isotropic elastic solid is given by the following partial differential equation:
+The equations of motion for a one dimensional isotropic elastic solid is given by the following partial differential equation:
 \begin{equation}
     -E\frac{\partial^2 u}{\partial x^2}+\rho \frac{\partial^2 u}{\partial t^2}=0
 \label{eq1}